AnnieFiB/Disaster_Response_CI-CD/README.md

 # Disaster Response Analytics – KPI Dashboard for Insurance Operations

+>- Automated Ingestion and Analytics on disaster response data using Dockerized Data Pipelines and PostgreSQL.

 ## Background

 **ResilienceWatch Analytics**, founded in 2015 in Berlin, Germany, specializes in real-time disaster impact analytics and predictive claims management for the insurance industry.